 In an effort to mitigate the spread of COVID-19 within our community and to assist our students, faculty and staff in managing the challenges associated with the COVID-19 pandemic, the University has taken a number of actions and adopted a range of practices and protocols.
 They are outlined in the following campus communications:

-- Student Health Services will offer the one-dose Johnson & Johnson (Janssen) COVID-19 vaccine at a series of four weekly vaccination clinics beginning Thursday, May 20, and concluding Thursday, June 10.
-Open to all UC Santa Barbara faculty and staff members and students, the clinics will take place in the SHS building from 10 a.m. to 3:30 p.m.
+- Student Health Services is offering the one-dose Johnson & Johnson (Janssen) COVID-19 vaccine at twice weekly vaccination clinics through the summer.
+Open to all UC Santa Barbara faculty and staff members and students, the clinics will take place every Tuesday and Thursday in the SHS building.
 Appointments can be scheduled by logging on to the Student Health Patient Portal.
-Additional information can be found in a message to the campus community. from Vejas Skripkus, M.D., executive director of Student Health; Stuart Feinstein, COVID-19 response team coordinator and professor of molecular, cellular and developmental biology; Scott Grafton, M.D., campus COVID-19 mitigation program manager and professor of psychological and brain sciences; Mary Ferris, M.D., campus COVID-19 clinical advisor; and Garry Mac Pherson, associate vice chancellor for administrative services.
+Additional information can be found in a May 17 message to the campus community.

 COVID-19 Budget Update